rub1e/js-tips/README.md

 It can be useful to test the behavior of your endpoints by sending some random data with your requests.
 It's a good way to know if your endpoints can deal with all kind of information without crashing.
 It can also be useful when you want to know what your endpoints return.

+NOTE: if you are using os x yosemite you might encounter the following issue: http://superuser.com/questions/830920/curl-local-host-names-on-mac-os-x-yosemite

 ### Demo

 GET request: